Counsel members are

 Andrea Hylands is a visual artist in multimedia and in two and three dimensions.
 Andrea is represented in many public and private collections around the world including collections in China, Korea, UK, USA, Taiwan, Australia, Italy, Holland, Germany, France and Japan and is an elected member of the UNESCO official partner, the IAC, based in Geneva, Switzerland.

 Her work has received many awards including best contemporary film, Ateliers d’art de France, FIFAV Montpellier, 2010; Gold Medal, Faenza, Italy 2005 and the Grand Prix, Vallauris, France 1992.
-Since 2005 awards from the digital world include from the International Academy of Digital Arts & Sciences (New York); Government of Madhya Pradesh, India and as a finalist for the United Nations Association (UNAA) online media awards.
+Since 2005 awards from the digital world include from the International Academy of Digital Arts & Sciences (New York); Government of Madhya Pradesh, India, European web awards and as a finalist for the United Nations Association (UNAA) online media awards.

 Andrea Hylands is a founding director of Creative cowboy films, a company that makes films about art, culture and nature internationally.
 Her photography and cinematography are used extensively in Creative cowboy documentaries, blogs and magazines.